Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Methods

 Individuals interact according to a mechanism inspired by ADNs \cite{Perra2012,Zino2016}, which accounts for the inherent, heterogeneous propensity of humans to interact with others.
-Specifically, individuals are divided into $P$ baseline activity classes $0<a_1<a_2<\dots<a_P\leq 1$, where the \emph{activity} $a_i$ of individuals in the $i$th class quantifies their nominal propensity to interact with others.
-At each time-step and for each activity class $i$, a randomly selected fraction $a_i$ of individuals activates and generates interactions with others.
+Specifically, individuals are divided into $P$ baseline activity classes $0<a_1<a_2<\dots<a_P\leq 1$, where the \emph{activity} $a_i$ of individuals in the $i$th class quantifies their nominal propensity to interact with others{, which can be interpreted as the average probability for an individual belonging to the $i$th class to generate interactions in a unit time-step.} At each time-step and for each activity class $i$, a fraction $a_i$ of individuals, {selected uniformly at random,} activates and generates interactions with others, {regardless of their class}.
 This fraction of the population is called \em active\em.
-Active individuals may generate interactions within the community where they are located, or they may travel and interact in other communities.
+Active individuals may generate interactions within the community where they are located, or they may travel and interact in other communities, {before returning to their community, at the end of the time-step}.
 This aspect is included in a \emph{mobility parameter} $b\in[0,1]$ that quantifies the baseline fraction of the active population that commutes to other communities; the commuting unfolds according to the routing matrix $W$ (Fig.~\ref{fig:meta}).
 The remaining fraction $1-b$ of the active population does not commute and interacts locally with individuals randomly selected within their community.
 We assume that the $P$ activity classes are equally distributed in different communities.
 Specifically, we introduce the activity distribution vector $\eta\in[0,1]^P$ such that the expected number of individuals with activity class $a_i$ in the $h$th community is equal to the product $n_h\eta_i$.
-We finally introduce a parameter $m\geq 0$ that captures the individuals' interaction rate, that is, the average number of interactions generated by each active individual in a time-unit.
+We finally introduce a parameter $m\geq 0$ that captures the {average number of contacts} generated by each active individual in a time-unit.

 Two parameters $\alpha\in[0,1]$ and $\beta\in[0,1]$ are introduced to model NPIs.
 The former, $\alpha$, models individuals' self-isolation due to the awareness of the disease spreading.
 In the model, this corresponds to scaling down the individual activity from its baseline value $a_i$ to $\alpha a_i$.
 The latter, $\beta$, captures the effect of mobility restrictions, which are modelled by scaling down the baseline mobility parameter from $b$ to $\beta b$.